 25 Publication of Accounts

-The Constituent Body shall keep a copy of the last balance sheet for the time being together with the Report made by the Auditors, where applicable, thereon always hung up in a conspicuous place at the registered office.
+The Constituent Body shall keep a copy of the last balance sheet for the time being together with the Report made by the Auditors, where applicable.

 26 Registration

-These Rules shall take effect on and from the date of their registration pursuant to and in accordance with the provisions of Section 2 of the Industrial and Provident Societies Act 1965.
+These Rules shall take effect on and from the date of their registration pursuant to and in accordance with the provisions of Section 2 & 3 of the Cooperative and Community Benefits Act .

 27 Dissolution

-In the event of it having to become necessary for the Members to discontinue the activities of the Constituent Body and to dissolve the Constituent Body under the provisions of the Act, its funds and property shall be appropriated or divided amongst the Members in such manner as the Committee consider to be fair and reasonable.
+In the event of it having to become necessary for the Members to discontinue the activities of the Constituent Body and to dissolve the Constituent Body under the provisions of the Act (Articles 119-126, inclusive), its funds and property shall be appropriated or divided amongst the Members in such manner as the Committee consider to be fair and reasonable.

 VII GENERAL